List of words with the suffix -ology

 The suffix -ology is commonly used in the English language to denote a field of study.
 The ology ending is a combination of the letter o plus logy in which the letter o is used as an interconsonantal letter which, for phonological reasons, precedes the morpheme suffix logy.
 Logy is a suffix in the English language, used with words originally adapted from Ancient Greek ending in -λογία.

 English names for fields of study are usually created by taking a root (the subject of the study) and appending the suffix logy to it with the interconsonantal o placed in between (with an exception explained below).
 For example, the word dermatology comes from the root dermato plus logy.
 Sometimes, an excrescence, the addition of a consonant, must be added to avoid poor construction of words.

 There are additional uses for the suffix, such as to describe a subject rather than the study of it (e.g., duology).
 The suffix is often humorously appended to other English words to create nonce words.
 For example, stupidology would refer to the study of stupidity; beerology would refer to the study of beer.

 Not all scientific studies are suffixed with ology.
 When the root word ends with the letter "L" or a vowel, exceptions occur.
 For example, the study of mammals would take the root word mammal and append ology to it, resulting in mammalology, but because of its final letter being an "L", it instead creates mammalogy.
 There are also exceptions to this exception.
 For example, the word angelology with the root word angel, ends in an "L" but is not spelled angelogy according to the "L" rule.

 The terminal -logy is used to denote a discipline.
 These terms often utilize the suffix -logist or -ologist to describe one who studies the topic.
 In this case, the suffix ology would be replaced with ologist.
 For example, one who studies biology is called a biologist.

 This list of words contains all words that end in ology.
-It addition to words that denote a field of study, it also includes words that do not denote a field of study for clarity, indicated in orange.
+In addition to words that denote a field of study, it also includes words that do not denote a field of study for clarity, indicated in orange.
+As of April 2026 the list below contains 974 -ology words.